If you always dreamed of stepping into your favourite childhood video games…

 Electric Gamebox is basically a tech-fuelled gaming experience that sees you and your friends take on classic arcade-style challenges inside a trippy, projection-filled pod.
 It’s a new kind of activity that somehow combines the high-tech bits of VR bars like Otherworld, with all the camaraderie of something like karaoke.
 And it’s a recipe that works, with branches now open in Southwark, Wandsworth… and America.

-Their debut venue is tucked into a railway arch by Southwark station, and houses eight different digital rooms – or ‘LightBoxes’ – for teams of up to six to play in.
-Inside are four walls of projection-mapped touch screens, which respond not just to hand contact but your movements, too.
-That’s all taken care of by the visor you’ll be wearing, equipped with ping pong ball-like antennae that make you look a bit like the cooler, more slender Teletubby.
+The original Electric Gamebox is tucked into a railway arch by Southwark station, and houses eight different digital rooms – or ‘Gameboxes’ – for teams of up to six to play in.
+Inside you’ll find four walls of projection-mapped touch screens, which respond not just to hand contact but your movements, too.
+That’s all taken care of by the visor you’ll be wearing, equipped with ping pong ball-like antennae that make you look a bit like the cooler, more slender, fifth Teletubby.

-Other challenges include mining for Elonium on Mars, pitting your wits against a CIA training programme, and a game called Rescue the Royals, set in the year 2026.
+Other challenges include taking an 80s-themed Alien Aptitude Test; mining for Elonium on Mars; pitting your wits against a CIA training programme; and a game called Rescue the Royals, set in the year 2026.
 Britain has lost the monarchy and thus, inevitably, has become a giant game show for the benefit of an American live streaming channel.
 The Queen’s being held somewhere in Scotland, and it’s up to your team – plus your host, Hamish Macbagpipe the flying Scotch robot – to get her back to safety…

-NOTE: Electric Gamebox is open daily, and now has a second location in Wandsworth.
-You can find out more, and book a slot (from £14pp), right HERE.
+NOTE: Electric Gamebox is open daily, and has another location in Wandsworth.
+You can find out more, and book a slot (from £10pp), right HERE.

 Electric Gamebox | Arch 3, 83 Scoresby Street, SE1 0XN

 Like fun team experiences?
-Flick through the London’s top activity bars
+Take a look at London’s top activity bars